-This document describes the main features, components, and specifications of the IP-50EX system.
+This document describes the main features, components, and specifications of the IP-50EX and IP-50EX-P.

 Target Audience

 This manual is intended for use by Ceragon customers, potential customers, and business partners.
 The purpose of this manual is to provide basic information about the IP-50EX for use in system planning, and determining which IP-50EX configuration is best suited for a specific network.